Central values of additive twists of cuspidal $L$-functions: Central values of additive twists

 as $X\rightarrow \infty$ are the same as those of the 2-dimensional standard normal.
 This fact and the above corollary allow us to prove Theorem \ref{mainthm}. \begin{proof}[Proof of Theorem \ref{mainthm}] We would like to use the result of Fréchet and Shohat coming from probability theory \cite[p.
 17]{Serf} mentioned before.
 To make it fit into the probability theoretical framework of the Fréchet--Shohat Theorem, we consider for each $X>0$ the 2-dimensional random variable

 where the outcome space $T(X)$ is endowed with the discrete $\sigma$-algebra and the uniform probability measure.
 Note that the Fréchet--Shohat Theorem, as stated in \cite[p.
-17]{Serf}, is only directly applicable for 1-dimensional distribution functions, but we can get around this by using the Cramér--Wold Theorem, which says that it is enough to check that the moments of all linear combinations of the coordinates (marginal distributions) converge to the expected.
+17]{Serf}, is only directly applicable for 1-dimensional distribution functions, but we can get around this by using the Cramér--Wold Theorem \cite[p.
+18]{Serf}, which says that it is enough to check that the moments of all linear combinations of the coordinates (marginal distributions) converge to the expected.
 To be precise; it follows from Corollary \ref{asymmoments} that for $(a,b)\in \R^2\backslash (0,0)$ the moments of the random variables $aY_X+bZ_X$ converges to the moments of a normal distribution with mean 0 and variance $a^2+b^2$ as $X\rightarrow \infty$.
-Thus it follows from the Fréchet--Shohat Theorem that the random variables $aY_X+bZ_X$ converges in distribution to the normal distribution with mean 0 and variance $a^2+b^2$ as $X\rightarrow \infty$ (the normal distribution is uniquely determined by its moments).\\ Now by the Cramér--Wold Theorem (see \cite[p.
-18]{Serf}) it follows that $ $ converges in distribution to the 2-dimensional standard normal distribution as $X\rightarrow \infty$. \end{proof}
+Thus it follows from the Fréchet--Shohat Theorem that the random variables $aY_X+bZ_X$ converges in distribution to the normal distribution with mean 0 and variance $a^2+b^2$ as $X\rightarrow \infty$ (the normal distribution is uniquely determined by its moments).